Understanding Carbon Credits

 Recognition of Other Standards/ Linkage with Other Trading Systems

-CAR’s GHG emission reduction program, including its project-specific protocols and its verifier accreditation and oversight program, has been approved under the Verified Carbon Standard.
+CAR’s crediting program, including its project-specific methodologies, its verifier accreditation and layers of oversight, have been approved under the Verified Carbon Standard.
 CRTs issued by the Reserve can be converted into Verified Carbon Units (VCUs) and transferred to a VCS registry.
 Though, VCUs cannot be converted into CRTs.